SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 The Takeaway

-As you can see, making a point to regularly check your credit card balance is smart for a number of reasons.
+Regularly checking your credit card balance is smart for a number of reasons.
 In addition to helping you stay on top of your spending and how much you owe, it can also help you to monitor your credit utilization and check charges for any fraudulent activity.
-Checking your credit card balance is easy to do online, over the phone, via text, or on your credit card statement.
+Checking your credit card balance is easy to do online, on an app, with a phone call, via text, or on your credit card statement.

 Whether you're looking to build credit, apply for a new credit card, or save money with the cards you have, it's important to understand the options that are best for you.
 Learn more about credit cards by exploring this credit card guide.